Skip to content

 🎯 Key Takeaway

-Node types map to specific OSI layers and forwarding methods.
+Node types map to specific OSI layers, forwarding methods, and state characteristics.

 How Network Nodes Communicate